 Board appetite for risk, insurance coverage, incident history, and business resilience capabilities.

 We analyze your industry, geographic presence, business model, and digital footprint to identify likely threat actors and attack vectors.
-This isn't speculation—it's based on our threat intelligence database and decade of incident response experience.
+This isn't speculation — it's grounded in threat intelligence and a decade of incident response experience.

 Every applicable regulation, standard, and contractual obligation is mapped to specific control requirements using OSCAL frameworks.
 These create your non-negotiable baseline.